Date of Degree

 Copyright 2012 Candyce Rose Briggs

 Briggs, Candyce Rose.
-"The relationship between the outcomes for children placed in teaching family homes and the race/ethnicity of their caregivers." dissertation, University of Iowa, 2012.
+"The relationship between the outcomes for children placed in teaching family homes and the race/ethnicity of their caregivers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.